willklein/design-system-success/slides.md

 It tripled in size over 2 and a half years.

-We continued to field questions and challenges that were intended for other teams, like when our platform engineering team :cough: at mentioned everyone in the channel about the React 18 upgrade, and how it was happening in a month's time - actually leaving a number of teams scrambling to account for it.
+We continued to field questions and challenges that were intended for other teams, like when our platform engineering team :cough: at mentioned everyone in the channel about a required React 18 upgrade (meme about woah what), and how it was happening in a month's time - actually leaving a number of teams scrambling to account for it.

-It was the biggest UI channel in our company's Slack, so yeah, if you want to get the word out, @ mention everyone.
+It was the biggest UI channel in our company's Slack, so yeah, if you want to get the word out, (edit use it)@ mention everyone.

 By the way, we never @ mentioned anyone.
 We always made our announcements shiny but concise.
-We would say "more details are in the thread" with only the most interesting parts mentioned in a brief message.
+We would say "more details are in the thread" with only the most interesting parts mentioned in the initial message.

-We considered everyone's time and attention to be precious, so we made sure every communication with our community was well-crafted and thoughtful.
+We considered everyone's time and attention to be precious, so we made sure every communication with our community was well-crafted and thoughtful. ((edit) consider citing My here)

 But when this React 18 grenade went off, we jumped on it.
-We actually saw a consequential impact that we believed could actually hurt our entire company's performance.
-People were actually quite upset, and I remember joining a call, having invited folks from the platform team, that did not attend, and after 30 minutes they would realize:
+We believed it would have a consequential impact that could hurt our entire company's performance.
+Some teams were actually quite upset, they had their own deadlines and milestones established, and this was coming from a place they didn't expect(edit).

+I remember joining a call to help one of those teams, I invited the right folks from the platform team, they did not attend, and after 30 minutes the product team would realize:

-it wasn't the design system team that had made the call on executing the React dependency change.
-We actually supported the new version I think a year in advance, and we continued to be backwards compatible with React 17 for some time after this.
-But we cared that their concerns were heard, and while we might not have pulled the pin on the grenade, we were there to put it back.
+it wasn't the design system team that had made the call on executing the React dependency change. they were mad at us at first, because the way the platform team had announced it, in our channel, it made it seem like we were the ones responsible.

+We were coming from a very different place of support and compatibility.
+We supported the new version of react I think about a year in advance, and we continued to be backwards compatible with React 17 for some time after this. (edit show a timeline where we were cool) But we cared that their concerns were heard, and while we might not have pulled the pin on the grenade, we were there to put it back.

 I remember I was really upset the first time this happened in 2022.
 I dropped everything and scrambled to help address the issue.
-But... in 2023 a different team from the same group would make the same. exact. mistake.
+But... in 2023 a different team from the same group would make the same. exact. mistake. (edit why have this)
 -->

 ---